-Strategic access: Site has the potential for good access as part of the wider strategic site development.
+S Strategic access: p G a Site has the potential for good access as part of the wider strategic site development.
 Good access from public transport, walking and cycling.
-Site in close proximity to the A441 Level of car parking/public transport: Car parking can be provided, and the site is within a bus network
+Site in close proximity to the A441 L evel of car parking/public transport: Car parking can be provided, and the site is within a bus network